- You are here:

 Scenery

 The lodge and campsite are located in a beautiful spot overlooking Lifupa Dam.
-Sunrise over the lake is particularly evocative with rising mist, hippos snorting, fish eagles calling and waders bobbing around the shore.
+Sunrise over the lake is particularly evocative with mist rising, hippos snorting, fish eagles calling, and waders bobbing around the shore.
 Those feeling energetic can climb Black Rock for views over the endless expanse of bush, and to see the sunset.
-There are several prehistoric sites in the park where you can see rock paintings and iron-smelting kilns.
+The park incorporates several prehistoric sites where you can see rock paintings and iron-smelting kilns.

 Weather & Climate